 CNPD confirmed that European school Luxembourg 2 illegally collected documents with the personal data of the students and parents/guardians (the signed “Covid-19 rues- Pupil’s contract).

-Leene Soekov and Per Frithiofson realised they made mistake…
+Leene Soekov and Per Frithiofson realised they made a mistake…

 The school informed CNPD that they destroyed all the documents related to this data collection.